yashwanth-l/yl/README.md

 - Assisted in configuring the pipeline changes to adhere to security standards.

 **Skills:** Kubernetes · Docker · Git · GitHub Actions · Microsoft Azure

-#### Consultant - St1 Nordic Oy

-- Implementation of CI / CD based shared workflows and shared actions with Github Actions in collaboration with migration from Bitbucket to Github.
-- Configured pipeline with  Github Actions & Cloud Deploy
-- Conducted thorough testing & troubleshooting for a smooth transition.
-- Leveraged Terraform for provisioning GCP resources with reusable modules for consistency across projects.
-- Collaborated on a Proof-of-Concept assessment of ArgoCD.

-**Skills:** Kubernetes · Docker · Terraform · Prometheus · Grafana · Git · Google Cloud Platform (GCP) · Bitbucket · GitHub Actions · ArgoCD

 #### Consultant - Integrierte Software Berliner Jugendhilfe (ISBJ)